Posted by Robert Hancock on 02.10.25

 179D Tax Deduction

-Properties that qualify for 179D must reduce total annual energy and power costs with improvements to the property’s building envelope or to the interior lighting, heating, HVAC or hot water systems.
+Properties placed in service prior to 2023 must reduce total annual energy and power costs with improvements to the property’s building envelope or to the interior lighting, heating, HVAC or hot water systems.
 The maximum available deduction is $1.80 per square foot for a 50% deduction in total annual energy and power costs.
 Partial deductions are available for energy cost reduction improvements and lighting-focused improvements.

 Both the R&D tax credit program and the 179D tax deduction require careful documentation to prove eligibility.
 For example, properties being considered for 179D must be inspected by a certified engineer or contractor.